On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Bounding the clique and stability numbers of graphs

+Also, since $G(J_{5,2,2})$ gives the Petersen graph, we obtain an alternative proof that both the Petersen graph and its complement are deeply vertex-transitive, as shown earlier in Example~\ref{egDVT2}. \end{example}

-First, the Johnson scheme $\mathcal{J}_{p,q}$ is metric with respect to $G(J_{p,q,1})$ (see, for instance,~\cite[Section 2.3]{Godsil18}).
-Thus, we can use Proposition~\ref{propnka} to verify if optimizing over $\LS_+(\FRAC(G))$ gives the correct stability number of some deeply vertex-transitive graphs related to the Johnson scheme.
+As we shall see later in the proof of Proposition~\ref{propnkaHamming}, we can use similar ideas from the proof of Lemma~\ref{lemJohnsonDVT} to show that the complements of some graphs that arise from the Hamming scheme are also deeply vertex-transitive.
+Next, with Lemma~\ref{lemJohnsonDVT}, we can use Proposition~\ref{propnka} to verify if optimizing over $\LS_+(\FRAC(G))$ gives the correct stability number of some deeply vertex-transitive graphs related to the Johnson scheme.